omnivore-app/omnivore/README.md

 The easiest way to get started with local development is to use `docker-compose up`.
 This will start a postgres container, our web frontend, and an API server.

-Along with docker-compose you will need to run our `pupeteer-parse` service.
-This service is used to fetch web page content and relies on pupeteer and chromium which currently do not run inside of docker.
+Along with docker-compose you will need to run our `puppeteer-parse` service.
+This service is used to fetch web page content and relies on puppeteer and chromium which currently do not run inside of docker.

 ###  Running the web and API services